Transnational • UNESCO World Heritage Site

 What to Bring

-Waterproof camera bag essential for spray zones, quick-dry clothing in neutral colors, sturdy water-resistant shoes with good tread, high-SPF reef-safe sunscreen, insect repellent (November-April), polarising filter for photography, 2-3 liters water.
+Waterproof camera bag essential for intense spray zones, quick-dry clothing in neutral colors, sturdy water-resistant hiking shoes with aggressive tread for slippery paths, high-SPF waterproof sunscreen (50+ recommended), DEET insect repellent for November-April rainy season, polarizing filter enhancing photography through mist, wide-brimmed hat, and 2-3 liters drinking water per person.

 Accessibility

-Zimbabwe side offers paved pathways with moderate slopes accessing multiple viewpoints.
-Wheelchair access available to some viewpoints though spray zones and uneven paths limit full access.
+Zimbabwe side offers paved pathways with moderate slopes accessing multiple viewpoints along the 1.7-kilometer gorge rim trail.
+Wheelchair access available to several main viewpoints including Rain Forest entrance area, though perpetual spray zones and some uneven rocky sections limit full accessibility.
+Zambia side presents more challenging terrain with steeper paths.
+Audio guides available at both entrances for visitors with visual impairments.

 Safety Tips